rails/rails/guides/source/action_mailer_basics.md

 </html>
 ```

-You can create a text version of the above email and store it in `welcome_email.text.erb` in the `app/views/user_mailer/` directory (notice the `.text.erb` extension vs. the `html.erb`).
+You can also create a text version of the above email and store it in `welcome_email.text.erb` in the `app/views/user_mailer/` directory (notice the `.text.erb` extension vs. the `html.erb`).
 Not all clients prefer HTML emails,
 and so sending both is best practice.
 Here is a sample text email:

 ```erb